 Scattering Urns Made from Paper

 There many scattering urns on the market that are made from paper and have a scene or other design printed on the outside.
 These urns (or tubes) are fairly easy to use and affordable.
 However, there are some potential drawbacks.
 One is that the urns can break down in certain weather events and it’s always best to keep them as dry as possible.
 Another drawback is that these are not designed to re-secure some of the ashes back in the urn if you plan on scattering at multiple locations or taking some home with you.

 With its beautiful coastline, water burials are growing in popularity in Georgia.
 The patent pending Eco Water Urn is a relatively new product that has quickly become the leading water urn of choice for funeral homes nationwide.
 This unique biodegradable urn is made from recycled plant materials and floats upright (like a buoy), before it gracefully disperses the cremated ashes from the bottom of the urn and into the water.
 The Eco Water Urn comes packaged in an attractive bamboo cylindrical case, which helps to safely transport the urn to that special place in the ocean and also makes for a great decorative piece in ceremonies.

 With so many memorial options now available for people who choose to be cremated, many families will elect to have multiple memorials for a loved one.
-This can include scattering a portion of the ashes at a special place and using the remaining ashes to be included in a tree burial with The Living Urn, in jewelry or a gemstone, or have them infused in a glass decorative piece that you can keep in the home.
+This can include scattering a portion of the ashes at a special place and using the remaining ashes to be included in a tree burial with The Living Urn, in an indoor Living Urn with a houseplant or bonsai tree, in cremation jewelry or a gemstone, or have them infused in a glass decorative piece that you can keep in the home.